fruitbox12/NeuRacle/README.md

 Although such a bad thing might happen on NeuRacle, it wouldn't be a critical problem of an Oracle.
 Unstable data updating time won't affect most Oracle usecase as long as the data is frequently updated.
 However, the data might be delayed more than tolerance and break liveness, lead to other *critical problem* might happened on NeuRacle. (check *Congested Network*)

 **Congested Network**: If Radix Network ever become congested, all the DeFi system will be delayed, not only NeuRacle.
 User is recommended to cease on-chain activity on such an event and wait for the system to cool down.

+**Slow finality before Cerberus**: As explained above, before Radix network is fully sharded, validators has to make data feed transactions in sequence.

 ### Can NeuRacle do VRF?